-- Engage the 2nd or the 3rd gear.
+- Engage 2nd or 3rd gear.

 - Keep the clutch pressed down.

 - Switch the ignition on.

 - Once both vehicles are moving, release the clutch.

 - As soon as the engine starts, press the clutch and move the gear lever into neutral.
 This helps to prevent driving into the towing vehicle.